Ark7 vs Realbricks: A Comprehensive Comparison

 +

 Ark7 requires a 12-month holding period for each investor, even after a property is already trading on the secondary market.
-Realbricks allows all investors to list their shares 30 days after a property is fully funded, with no ongoing lockups.
+Realbricks will allow all investors to list their shares for sale on the secondary market 30 days after a property is fully funded, with no ongoing lockups.
+The Realbricks secondary market scheduled to be released Q1 of 2026.

 Do either Ark7 or Realbricks use cryptocurrency?